 - BGP Sessions: Establishing and maintaining BGP sessions with external routers and host components

-- EVPN Route Processing: Handling EVPN Type 5 route advertisement and reception
+- VPN Route Processing: Handling L3VPNs route advertisement and reception (for example, EVPN type 5 routes)

-- VXLAN Encapsulation: Managing VXLAN tunnel encapsulation and decapsulation
+- VPN Encapsulation: Managing tunnel encapsulation and decapsulation of the VPN of choice

-- Route Translation: Converting between BGP routes and EVPN routes
+- Route Translation: Converting between BGP routes and L3 VPN routes

 - Network Namespace Management: Operating in an isolated network namespace for security and isolation